favzqn/garden/content/Authors/ramit-sethi.md

 **Quotes**:

 - "The key to wealth is not in earning more money, but in managing it effectively."
-- "Investing is a lifelong journey; start early and let compounding work its magic."
+- "[[Investing]] is a lifelong journey; start early and let compounding work its magic."

 **References**: